 This role allows me to have a greater impact and to build deeper relationships with the Matter team and the families we serve.
 Families that want to be legacy families, and reliably pass on their sense of values and purpose along to the next generation, need to be learning families.
 What I mean by that is, they’re willing and excited to embark on a learning journey together – to understand more about their wealth, their values, and each other.
 I’m thrilled to be a bigger part of that journey.

 3. In addition to the new CLO position, Matter is adding a family learning consultant to the team.
-What excites you most about the firm’s deeper investment in family culture & legacy talent?
+What excites you most about the firm’s deeper investment in family culture & learning talent?

 I see this work as having a tremendous effect on the families we serve.
 Broadening the C&L team and providing more support and structure around the work will enable us to make the experience even more meaningful and significant for families.
 We’ll be able to provide more educational opportunities and really step back and be even more thoughtful and strategic about how we uniquely approach learning with each Matter family.